 The amounts that have to tie between payroll and the plan

-Before the documents are walked, it helps to be precise about what specifically must agree.
-The reconciliation is not one number against one number; it is several distinct contribution and compensation amounts, each of which can fail independently, each labeled differently in the payroll system, the plan document, and the recordkeeper report.
+The reconciliation is not one number against one number.
+It is a set of contribution and compensation amounts that can fail independently and appear under different labels in payroll, the plan document, and the recordkeeper report.

 Nonelective and safe-harbor contributions.
 Safe-harbor nonelective (typically 3% of eligible compensation), safe-harbor match (basic and enhanced formulas), and discretionary nonelective or profit-sharing contributions all post on their own cadence, frequently funded annually or quarterly rather than per pay period.
 Reconciling them mid-cycle, before the funding has happened, produces a phantom break that resolves itself when the contribution is made.
 The reconciliation either runs at a moment after the funding cycle, or it explicitly carries the unfunded amount forward as an in-process item.